 Click on the links below to browse schools offering psychology and counseling degree programs!

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

 Congratulations, you're almost there!
 Tennessee counseling certification requirements state that all professional counselors must possess a minimum of a masters level of education.
 Request information from additional schools offering counseling programs in Tennessee to get started.

 Make sure the schools you contact provide the appropriate experience requirements for Tennessee counseling licensure.
 Information regarding supervision requirements can be found on the following Tennessee Board of Professional Counselors Rules document.

-After receiving your masters degree, you will need to acquire 2 years of supervised work experience that includes a minimum of 1000 direct client contact hours.
+After receiving your master's degree, acquire 2 years of supervised work experience that include a minimum of 1000 direct client contact hours.
 Your supervisor needs to have one of a list of designations indicating their experience and expertise in the field.

 You can find more information on the requirements of supervisors and the particulars of supervised experience requirements for Tennessee counseling certification on the following Tennessee Board for Professional Counselors document.

-Next, you will need to pass the National Counselor Examination which is administered by the National Board for Certified Counselors (NBCC).
-You will need to register directly with the NBCC for the exam.
+Pass the National Counselor Examination, which is administered by the National Board for Certified Counselors (NBCC).
+Register directly with the NBCC in order to take the exam.
 Contact information and details about the exam can be found here.

-Once you have passed the National Counselor Examination, the NBCC will need to send your scores directly to the Tennessee Board for Professional Counselors and Marital and Family Therapists.
-You will also need to submit an application including all supporting documents, a passport photo, a copy of your birth certificate, 2 letters of recommendation and fees to the Board.
-You will also need to have your transcripts sent directly to the Tennessee Board from your educational institutions.
+Once you have passed the National Counselor Examination, the NBCC should send your scores directly to the Tennessee Board for Professional Counselors and Marital and Family Therapists.
+Submit an application including all supporting documents, a passport photo, a copy of your birth certificate, 2 letters of recommendation and fees to the Board.
+Also, have your transcripts sent directly to the Tennessee Board from your educational institutions.